Claiborne Pell Newport Bridge: Tolls

 The Claiborne Pell Newport Bridge is a toll bridge.
-As of 2022, the toll is $4 for cars with a non-resident EZ-Pass, and $6 for cars without an EZ-Pass.
+As of 2026, the toll is $4 for cars with a non-resident EZ-Pass, and $6 for cars without an EZ-Pass.
 The toll for Rhode Island residents with an EZ-Pass is 83 cents.

 The toll could be paid by cash or with tokens until 2009; tokens were purchased at the RIBTA office in Jamestown.
 E-ZPass was introduced as a toll payment in 2008, and the tokens were phased out soon after.
 The final day that tokens were accepted on the bridge was December 31, 2009.

 Rhode Island residents with a Rhode Island E-ZPass pay a discounted toll of only 83 cents once they sign up for the RIR-RI Resident Discount Plan.
-Early in 2012, the Authority voted to raise tolls for passenger vehicles to $5, but this plan was abandoned on June 15, 2012 as Rhode Island lawmakers approved tolls on the newly built Sakonnet River Bridge in the future.
+Early in 2012, the Authority voted to raise tolls for passenger vehicles to $5, but this plan was abandoned on June 15, 2012, as Rhode Island lawmakers approved tolls on the newly built Sakonnet River Bridge in the future.
 The bridge also charges a fee equal to the toll for improperly mounted E-ZPass transponders that require a toll-booth operator to manually raise the gate.
 The bridge was the only toll road in Rhode Island until August 19, 2013, when the Authority began collecting tolls on the new Sakonnet River Bridge.
 However, toll collection on that bridge ended on June 20, 2014.

+Cash tolling was discontinued on the bridge in October 2021 in favor of all-electronic tolling through EZ-Pass or bill-by-mail.

 Bicycles and pedestrians are not permitted on this bridge, but some Rhode Island Public Transit Authority buses have bike racks for weekday and Saturday travel.

 History

 The bridge was constructed from 1966 to 1969 at a cost of $54 million by the Parsons, Brinckerhoff, Quade & Douglas company.
-It opened on June 28, 1969 with ceremonies, celebrations, and fanfare.
+It opened on June 28, 1969, with ceremonies, celebrations, and fanfare.

 Danish-registered oil tanker Gerd Maersk struck a support pier in February 1981.
 The incident caused no structural damage to the bridge.

 The bridge was renamed for Senator Claiborne Pell in 1992, though it is still commonly referred to as the Newport Bridge by residents of nearby towns.
 It was featured on the Rhode Island state quarter in 2001.